-SUBJECT: Central County Region Municipal Service Review: Draft Section on Central County Special Districts
+Central County Region Municipal Service Review: SUBJECT:

+Final Section on Central County Special Districts

-The Commission will review a draft section of its scheduled municipal service review on the Central County region specific to Napa Sanitation District, Congress Valley Water District, and Silverado Community Services District.
-The draft section examines the availability and adequacy of municipal services provided by NSD, CVWD, and SCSD relative to the Commission's mandates to facilitate orderly growth and development and will serve as the source document to inform pending agency-specific sphere of influence updates.
-The draft section is being presented for discussion and feedback in anticipation of preparing a final version for future action.
+The Commission will receive a final section of its scheduled municipal service review on the Central County region specific to Napa Sanitation District, Congress Valley Water District, and Silverado Community Services District.
+The report is being presented to the Commission to file.
+The Commission will also consider adopting a resolution confirming the determinative statements in the report.

 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 ("CKH") directs Local Agency Formation Commissions (LAFCOs) to prepare municipal service reviews every five years to inform their other planning and regulatory activities.
 This includes preparing and updating all local agencies' spheres of influence as needed.
 Municipal service reviews vary in scope and can focus on a particular agency, service, or geographic region as defined by LAFCOs.
-Municipal service reviews may also lead LAFCOs to take other actions under its authority such as forming, consolidating, or dissolving one or more local agencies.
-Municipal service reviews culminate with LAFCOs making determinations on a number of factors that include addressing infrastructure needs or deficiencies, growth and population trends, and financial standing as required by California Government Code (G.C.)
+Municipal service reviews may also lead LAFCOs to take other actions under its authority such as forming, consolidating, or dissolving one or Municipal service reviews culminate with LAFCOs making more local agencies. determinations on a number of factors that include addressing infrastructure needs or deficiencies, growth and population trends, and financial standing as required by California Government Code (G.C.)
 Section 56430.